Racemuis/OnlineOptimization/README.md

 <p align="center">
 <img src="figures/design_diagram.png">
 </p>

+All modules can be found in the `src/modules/` folder.

 #### Initial sampling
 To gather the initial training data for the statistical model, (quasi-)random values are sampled from the space from $x$ and evaluated.
 Currently, the following samplers are supported: